bcgov/wps/api/app/jobs/model_data.md

 Additionally, GFS model data is only relevant to Morecast users for the 12:00 PST (13:00 PDT) timeframe - this is the time of day that a fire weather forecast is issued for.
 Noon PST corresponds to 20:00 UTC, but the GFS model has no output for this hour.
 We therefore fetch predicted weather values at the time intervals of each model run cycle that correspond to 18:00 and 21:00 UTC, and subsequently perform linear interpolation to calculate approximate weather values for 20:00 UTC.
 Note that we are fetching these predicted weather values for each of the 4 GFS model run cycles that happen each day, since the values may change slightly with each model run.

-The filename convention that NOAA uses when publishing GFS model data follows this pattern (as an example):

-> gfs_4_20230214_0600_003.grb2

-where '20230214' is the date that the model was run (in YYYYMMDD format), '0600' is the time at which the model was run (06:00 UTC), and '003' indicates that the weather prediction is for 003 hours after the model run time, which would be 09:00 UTC on Feb 14, 2023.

 Therefore, to predict weather for 12:00 PST, we must fetch the following model run cycles:

 - run time 0000: hours 018 and 021